Javier Milei to become Argentina's next president

 Almost 50 minutes before the time announced for the release of official data, Massa appeared on the stage of the bunker set up in the Chacarita neighborhood of Buenos Aires to acknowledge the defeat and congratulate the new head of State.
 “Argentines chose another path and from tomorrow the responsibility of giving guarantees on the political, social and economic functioning is of the elected president”, he assured.

-Defending the banners of social security, public education and Argentina's 40 years of democracy, Massa delivered a short speech from his campaign bunker that contrasted with that of Milei, who has not yet spoken.
+Defending the banners of social security, public education and Argentina's 40 years of democracy, Massa delivered a short speech from his campaign bunker that contrasted with that of Milei.

 Argentines voted this Sunday in a run-off election for president between the Peronist Minister of Economy Massa and the libertarian Milei, in a close election that took place in a climate of extreme tension.